Investigation Dagon - A D&D 5e Halloween Adventure for Level 16 Characters

 • During the ceremony anyone in the party may try to convince either of the parents that they are capable of conducting the wedding ceremony or adding their additional blessing.
 Per +17 at dis-advantage if not a Halfling or Cleric.

-• Once the ceremony is over, invite several NPC's from the party to invite various members of the party to dance.
-This is an opportunity to throw in a "horn-dog" grandmother, a flirtatious young boy/girl who is way too young, a drunk individual who wants to know all about the party's adventures, the aunt who is suspicious of why the party is here, or any other character of your creation/
+• Once the ceremony is over, several NPC's from the party to invite various members of the party to dance.
+This is an opportunity to throw in a "horn-dog" grandmother, a flirtatious young boy/girl who is way too young, a drunk individual who wants to know all about the party's adventures, the aunt who is suspicious of why the party is here, or any other character of your creation.

 • Somewhere on the campground will be a large tent setup for smoking.
 Inside will be a fortune teller (Danśe) who the party can make friends with and have their fortune told for free.
 The fortune that is told is insignificant.
-She is in fact a Warlock who a fiend patron.
+She is in fact a Warlock with a fiend patron.
 For every fortune told she hands out a small scroll with a glyph carved into into it.
 She instructs the individual to trace the glyph onto a floor or a door as a protection warding and upon the next new moon it will active releasing a number of monsters identified on a 1d6 below.
 She is very naive and does not know what she is handing out and even if told, insists that her patron would never do such as thing.

 Fiend Monsters